SECTOR 8

 Pre-Collapse Identity

-Hunters Point was a naval shipyard that left behind generations of environmental contamination and a community that fought for decades to hold the government accountable for it.
+The Breakpoint was a naval shipyard that left behind generations of environmental contamination and a community that fought for decades to hold the government accountable for it.
 Bayview was a historically Black neighborhood squeezed between industry and neglect.
 Visitacion Valley was working-class, quiet, and largely forgotten by the rest of the city.

 Current Character

 The SF side of Ironclad's industrial corridor, where heavy manufacturing meets the Rim's edge.
-The old Hunters Point Naval Shipyard — already contaminated before the Cascade — is now Ironclad's SF-side heavy manufacturing center, and the contamination is a feature, not a bug.
+The old the Breakpoint Naval Shipyard — already contaminated before the Cascade — is now Ironclad's SF-side heavy manufacturing center, and the contamination is a feature, not a bug.
 Toxic soil keeps land values low.
 Low land values keep workers desperate.
 Desperate workers don't negotiate.
 The equation is simple and brutal, and it has been running since before Ironclad put their name on the gate.
 Relief, a Rothwell subsidiary, operates "humanitarian assistance" programs from this sector — free clinics and medical outreach that come with biometric data collection built into every examination.

 Terrain & Atmosphere